Secure TLS Client

 Use zn_tcp_read to read from the TLS server.

 If everything is working, ZentriOS responds with text similar to:

 Resolving host: 192.168.1.228 [2014-11-03 | 05:58:34: Opening: 192.168.1.228:3000] Connecting (TLS): 192.168.1.228:3000 [2014-11-03 | 05:58:34: Opened: 0] 0

 Issue the ZentriOS

-write command to write to the python TLS server:
+write command or use zn_tcp_write to write to the python TLS server: